DrDoom-EvoGen/WMF_RNAseq_1/README.md

 # WMF_RNAseq_1
-Road map and documentation of RNA-seq analysis of 1 hybrid (Hayden) and 1 Eurasian Watermilfoil  (CDA E) genotype
+Road map and documentation of RNA-seq analysis of one hybrid (from Hayden Lake, Idaho) and one Eurasian Watermilfoil (from Couer D'Alene Lake, Idaho) genotype

 Initial steps were run on a Linux-based high performance computing cluster at Montana State University.
 This cluster uses a SLURM job management system.
 Files run this way have ".sbatch" file extensions.
+The rest of the files are R scripts.

 "bbadaptertrim.sbatch" = Remove adapters from raw reads with BBduk.